Pearl growing

 Pearl growing is a metaphor taken from the process of small bits of sand growing to make a beautiful pearl, which is used in information literacy.
-Pearl Growing is in this context the process of using one information item (like a subject term or citation) to find more information.
+This is also called "snowballing", alluding to the process of how a snowball can grow into a big snow-man by accumulating snow.
+In this context this refers to the process of using one information item (like a subject term or citation) to find content that provides more information items.
 This search strategy is most successfully employed at the beginning of the research process as the searcher uncovers new pearls about his or her topic.

 Citation pearl growing

 Citation pearl growing is the act of using one relevant source, or citation, to find more relevant sources on a topic.
 The searcher usually has a document that matches a topic or information need.
 From this document, the searcher is able to find other keywords, descriptors and themes to use in a subsequent search.
 Citation Pearl Growing is a popular search and retrieval method used by librarians.

 Subject pearl growing

 Subject pearl growing is a strategy used in an electronic database that has subject or keyword descriptors.
 By clicking on one subject, the searcher is able to find other related subjects and subdivisions that may or may not be useful to the search.